-Objects viewed in the outside mirror on the passenger side are closer than they appear.
+- Objects viewed in the outside mirror on the passenger side are closer than they appear.
 Be careful when moving to the right.
 Using only this mirror could cause an accident.
-Use the inside mirror or glance over your shoulder to properly judge distances to other objects.
+Use the inside mirror or glance over your shoulder to properly judge distances to other objects. - Do not adjust the mirrors while driving.
+You could lose control of your vehicle and cause an accident.